wmeints/nuxt-static-blog/content/articles/2023-12-28/create-a-static-blog-with-nuxt.md

 title: "Building a static blog with Nuxt"
 ---

-Welcome to this static blog website.
-This post is a sample post that explains how this static website was created.
-Although you don't need to follow these steps anymore, since you're already up and running, I recommend reading this post because it explains a couple of important choices I made when designing this setup.

 ## Getting started

-The basis for this blog is Nuxt, a framework on top of Vue.
+The basis for my blog going forward is Nuxt, a framework on top of Vue.
 It adds extra functionality to turn Vue from a client-side framework into a fully featured website building tool.
 To set up the static blog site, I followed these steps:

 1. Create a new project by executing `npx nuxi@latest init <project-name>`.
 2. Follow the instructions to set up the project.
 I recommend using TypeScript.

-Since this is a static blog we need tools to write content easily.
-[The content module][CONTENT_MODULE] provided by Nuxt makes it easier to write content in Markdown and later render it to HTML.
+To render content on the blog I used the [Content module][CONTENT_MODULE] for Nuxt.
+This module allows you to write markdown content in a separate folder that can then be rendered on the website using Vue components.

 I added the content module to the website using this command: